-Knowledge cards pop up in response to data requests, versus general search terms.
+Knowledge cards pop up in response to data requests versus general search terms.
 For example, try this yourself.
-If you type the word “cat” in your search engine, you’d find many links to various definitions about what cats are and where to find them.
-You’d also find a knowledge panel, like the one below.
+If you type the word “cat” in your search engine, you’d find many links to various definitions of what cats are and where to find them.
+You’d also find a knowledge panel like the one below.

 But when you type in “cat owners in U.S.,” you’ll see this knowledge card on the top of your search engine rankings, complete with data.